flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

 This guide will explain the correct procedures to accomplish takeoff, climb and establish cruise altitude.

 !!! warning "Disclaimer"
-    The level of detail in this guide is meant to get a FlyByWire A380X beginner safely up in the air and to cruise level under normal conditions, while simplifying details which are not (yet) important for a beginner.
+    The level of detail in this guide is meant to get an Airbus A380 beginner safely up in the air and to cruise level under normal conditions, while simplifying details which are not (yet) important for a beginner.

     A *beginner* is defined as someone familiar with flying a GA aircraft or different types of airliners.
 Aviation terminology and know-how is a requirement to fly any airliner, even in Microsoft Flight Simulator.